ua-gist-open-source/postgis-intro/README.md

 Copy  your answers in a new file named `answers.md` and commit to a new branch named `postgis`.
 When you are done, submit a PR to merge with master and send a slack message to the instructor.

 ## Data
 Data is available from [d2l](https://d2l.arizona.edu/d2l/le/content/1094533/viewContent/11518021/View).
-Download this and the tutorial will walk you through adding this to your PostGIS Database.
+Download this and the tutorial will walk you through adding this to your PostGIS Database. *Do not download this to the same directory you are using a your postgis docker volume.*

-Note that this directory could literally be anyway on your system and has nothing to do with the geoserver data directory or the postgis data directory.
-In fact, you can leave it in your Downloads folder.
+Note that this directory could be anywhere on your system.
 In the commands below, I have referred to the location on my local machine as `$HOME/Downloads` but yours may be different.

 You will need to unzip the file in order to import the shapefiles.

-## Connect to database with pgAdmin
-Open pgAdmin and add a new connection.
-- In the Browser pane, Right click on `Servers` and select `Create` -> `Server`
-- In the dialog, give it a name `localhost` (though any name will do), then switch to the `Connection` tab
-- In the dialog, in the `Connection` tab, enter the following:
-  - `Host name/address`: `localhost`
-  - `Port`: `15432`
-  - `Username`: `postgres`
-  - `Password`: `postgres`
-  - `Save password?`: Check yes
-  - Everthing else can be left alone.
-- `Save`

 ## Create a new database and import NYC workshop data
-In the Browser pane, expand `Servers` -> `localhost` and right click on `Databases` and select `Create database`.
+Within pgAdmin4: In the Browser pane, expand `Servers` -> `localhost` and right click on `Databases` and select `Create database`.
 Name it `nyc`.

 ## Exercises
 We are going to follow some exercises from a workshop.
 The workshop uses a slightly different setup so we are going to jump